Stand up for the facts!

-The USMCA did make some changes to how baby formula is imported to the U.S., but many other regulatory policies affect imports as well.
+The USMCA did make some changes to how baby formula is imported to the U.S., but many other regulatory policies affect imports, too.
 The trade agreement is not the only barrier to the U.S. importing more formula.

 We rate this claim Mostly False.

 Twitter post, May 14, 2022

 WhiteHouse.gov, "FACT SHEET: President Biden announces additional steps to address infant formula shortage," May 12, 2022